JustinHsu1019/general-rag-template/README.md

    - The number of results retrieved.
    - The balance between semantic and keyword search (Hybrid Search ratio).
    Refer to the [Weaviate v4 Docs - Hybrid Search](https://weaviate.io/developers/weaviate/search/hybrid) for detailed explanations.

+---

+## Contributing

+Contributions are welcome!
+Please feel free to submit pull requests, create issues, or suggest improvements.
+For any questions, please create an issue in the repository.